YosefLab/Compass/README.md

 ### Outputs
 When COMPASS has completed, the outputs for all samples are stored in a tab delimited file 'reactions.txt' in the specified output directory ('.' directory when running COMPASS by default).

-**Note:While compass is running, it will store partial results for each sample in the '_tmp' directory/
+*Note: While compass is running, it will store partial results for each sample in the '_tmp' directory/*